kyleepena/pr-send-to-tech-support/README.md

 # Send to Tech Support – A UXP Panel for Adobe Premiere Pro

 **Send to Tech Support** is a lightweight panel extension for Adobe Premiere Pro designed to make it easier for users to report technical issues accurately and efficiently.
-Built as part of Adobe Innovation Week, this panel helps editors gather key diagnostic information about their editing environment and export it in a clean, copyable format.
+Built as part of Adobe Innovation Week 2025, this panel helps editors gather key diagnostic information about their editing environment in a clean, copyable format.

-> “Because describing your export settings *shouldn’t* be harder than editing your timeline.”
+> “Because describing your sequence settings *shouldn’t* be harder than editing your timeline.”

 ---